LukaKaranovic/surrounded/docs/uatesting.md

 ID: PCC01
 Name: Player Aim and Weapon
-Description:Checks that the player ship looks towards the mouse cursor and that left click makes you fire + holding left click makes you fire.
+Description: Checks that the player ship looks towards the mouse cursor and that left click makes you fire + holding left click makes you fire.

 ID: PCC02
 Name: Enemy Take Damage